roszenil/tutorial_test.io/tutorials/musse_muhisse/README.md

 rate_matrix := fnHiddenStateRateMatrix(q, R, rescaled=false)
 ```

-### setting up the root state frequencies and finalizing the model
+### Setting up the root state frequencies and finalizing the model
 To set the root state frequencies, we are going to create a constant variable with the prior probabilities of each rate category at the root of the phylogeny with a Dirichlet distribution.
 ```
 rate_category_prior ~ dnDirichlet( rep(1,NUM_RATES) )